 They may also occur as a result of a neighbouring spondylodiscitis.

-CT is the method of choice for abscess detection.
+Cross-sectional imaging is the method of choice for abscess detection.

-Ultrasonography is diagnostic in only 60% of cases of psoas abscess, compared with 80% to 100% for CT.
+It is diagnostic in only 60% of cases of psoas abscess, compared with 80% to 100% for CT.

 Treatment and prognosis